 - Create images yourself.
 While there’s a plethora of stock content out there, remember that a presentation is an extension of your brand’s visual identity and a great opportunity to strengthen it.
 So spend time creating simple but striking images that are fit for the exact purpose you need them for.

 Videos are a great way to start a presentation.
 They can give it context and summarise the contents, providing that all-important hook for your audience to get them engaged right from the word go.
 If you find yourself with a particularly complicated point or graphic, animated explainers are a fantastic solution to break down the information, adding in movement to make it more digestible.
 They also offer you the opportunity to walk people through what you want them to see on the slide.

 You’ll notice that, up until now, we haven’t mentioned any rules on how many slides you should have in a presentation or how much text you should have on a slide.
 We’ve just said ‘less is more’.
 Why?
 Because that’s generally the rule that works best.

 Google may tell you otherwise, but you’ll be met with a huge range of answers.
 The thing is, if you try to fit your content around a certain number, you won’t be truly thinking about how many you ‘need’.
 The rules may say 10 slides for a 20-minute presentation, but you could create an epic deck of just 5 slides that gets your point across in a much more effective way.

 So our one rule?
 Less is more.
 And to drive the point home one final time, think about this… say you gave your audience the slides before your presentation, would they still need to come?
 If the answer is no, then you’ve overloaded your slides with content.
 If the answer is yes and what your slides do is create suspense and incite them to come along to know the rest of the story, then you’ve cracked it!

 Keen to find out more about how Seed could help you make your PowerPoint presentation one to remember?
-Click through to our Graphic Design page and book a discovery call.
+Click through to our content page and book a discovery call.